4K1D3V/Pl-Hide-Pro/Spigot-Config.md

       - bukkit:ver
       - bukkit:version
       - bukkit:about
-      #The plugin commands
-      - pl-hide-pro:plhide
-      - plhide
-    #If true, the commands in the "commands" list are blocked
+    #If the value is blacklist, the commands in the "commands" list are blocked
-    #If false, the commands in the "commands" list are only executable
+    #If the value is whitelist, the commands in the "commands" list are only executable
-    should-list-block1: true
+    group-mode-commands: blacklist
   #The list of commands that will be removed from the tabcomplete or only visible
     tabcomplete:
       - ver
       - version
       - about
       - bukkit